 Don't avoid taking the hour or so that it will take to read the documentation and configure this important part of your account.
 If you’re using Shopify as your e-commerce platform, you really have no excuse — installing the pixel is a piece of cake.

-2. Using conversion as your only success metric
+2. Using purchases as your only success metric

 Facebook campaigns are always a learning process.
 In the beginning you're usually forking over a large spend without immediate results.
-It takes a while to figure out what ad copy, images, placement and targeting works best to drive sales, so during the initial process it’s important for you to look at other metrics beyond sales/conversions.
+It takes a while to figure out what ad copy, images, placement and targeting works best to drive sales, so during the initial process it’s important for you to look at other metrics beyond sales as your only measure of success.

 This data tells you what ads are likely to cost you less and result in more sales in the future.
 Instead of looking only at how many sales an ad resulted in, look also at the: